sybnex/drone-kubectl/README.md

 This [Drone](https://drone.io/) plugin allows you to use `kubectl` without messing around with the authentication

-It is also scanned by Clair
+The docker image is also scanned by Clair.

 ## Usage